system-zero/system-zero/README.md

       cause:  For certain it is the jump code that calculates wrong the line numbers.

-      state: good to fix, but this is not my style to work.
+      state: good to fix, but this is not my style to work, so it doesn't happens.

      - under circumstances when writting with characters > ASCII_RANGE
        reproducible: needs some time but possible.
 Write some greek and make